Greenstand/Greenstand-Overview/Greenstand-Token.md

 Enabling economic rewards for positive behaviors and outcomes related to the generation of environmental wealth has not been widely accomplished.

-Nearly a billion people, primarily smallholder farmers, reside near the extreme poverty line, living daily on less than the cost of a cup of coffee - their primary skill set is growing plant life.
+Nearly a billion people, primarily smallholder farmers, reside near the extreme poverty line, living daily on less than the cost of a cup of coffee - yet one vital skill many have is growing plant life.
 The Nature-based Solutions market can strategically activate this massive group of potential implementers through economic incentives.
 Mobilization at such an enormous scale must be data-driven and requires publicly accessible data sets with ubiquitous transparency and trust - this presently does not exist.

 The Greenstand Token model is posing as a powerful solution.